Peptide Half-Life Tracking

 Can I compare two compounds by half-life alone?

 Half-life is only one reference value.
 Dose amount, schedule, route, formulation, biology, and clinical context matter.
-A tracker can visualize timing; it cannot replace professional interpretation.
+A tracker can visualize timing, but it cannot replace professional interpretation.

 Why does the same schedule look different for different compounds?